grzegorz914/homebridge-xbox-tv/README.md

 1. Open the Home <img src='https://user-images.githubusercontent.com/3979615/78010622-4ea1d380-738e-11ea-8a17-e6a465eeec35.png' width='16.42px'> app on your device.
 2. Tap the <img src='https://user-images.githubusercontent.com/3979615/78010869-9aed1380-738e-11ea-9644-9f46b3633026.png' width='16.42px'>.
 3. Tap *Add Accessory*, and select *I Don't Have a Code or Cannot Scan* or *More Options*.
-4. Select your Xbox in the screen after this..
+4. Select your Your accessory.
 5. Enter the Homebridge PIN or scan the QR code, this can be found in Homebridge UI or Homebridge logs.
 6. Complete the accessory setup.